© Mauro_Repossini / istockphoto.com

 • Berlin offers a multidisciplinary and internationally oriented research landscape.

-• Extensive networking and very good cooperation opportunities are available, including with the SME network MARIS Berlin Brandenburg, the Technische Universität Berlin, the Competence Center Water Berlin, Berlin water companies, the Rainwater Agency, etc.
+• Extensive networking and very good cooperation opportunities are available, including with the SME network MARIS Berlin Brandenburg, the ZIM network Smart Water Technologies (SWaT), the Technische Universität Berlin, the Competence Center Water Berlin, Berlin water companies, the Berlin Rainwater Agency, etc.

 Interdisciplinary research

 Berlin's universities and research institutes are important partners for companies in the water industry.
-More than 20 departments from 5 faculties are working at the TU Berlin, pooling their different skills for a future-oriented, urban water management.
+More than 20 departments from 5 faculties are working at the TU Berlin in the research network "Water in Urban Areas", pooling their different skills for a future-oriented, urban water management.

 The Competence Center Water Berlin (KWB) is an internationally unique center for water research and knowledge transfer.
 It is dedicated to decisive future issues relating to climate change, water crises, digitization, sector coupling and urbanization with dedicated research, practical solutions and innovative services.
-It networks the research activities of Berlin’s universities and research institutions, the Berlinwasser group of companies, Berlin SMEs, the administration and the environmental services company Veolia.
+It networks the research activities of Berlin’s universities and research institutions, the Berlinwasser group of companies, Berlin SMEs and the administration.

 The Leibniz-Institute of Freshwater Ecology and Inland Fisheries is the largest German center for ecosystem research on inland waters.